The Complete Guide to Oak Timber Framing in Scotland

 Maintenance & Longevity

 WoodWorks Bespoke Carpentry is based in Angus and serves clients across Scotland.
 We specialise in oak timber frames, structural carpentry, and bespoke carpentry projects.
-As a group of carpenters we are meticulous in our approach to our craft.
+As a group of carpenters, we are meticulous in our approach to our craft.
 The buildings we produce are second to none in Scotland.
-From our intial contact to your completed project we pride ourselves in knowing that our customers are getting the best timber framed buildings money can buy.
+From our initial contact to your completed project, we pride ourselves on ensuring our customers receive the best timber-framed buildings money can buy.

 Communication is key to any good relationship.
 You will have a dedicated point of contact from the beginning to the end of your project.
 Our gallery showcases a range of projects, from sunrooms and garages to full oak frame homes.
 Client testimonials highlight our commitment to quality and craftsmanship.